honeynet/honeysnap/README.txt

 The primary intention is to give a quick first look into a directory full of pcap data that has been pulled from a roo or some honeynet.

 Honeysnap.py is derived/inspired by honeysnap.sh by David Watson, Steve Mumford, and Arthur Clune of the UK Honeynet Project.
-It is included in this distribution for reference.

-This includes:
+Honeysnap includes:
 Outgoing packet counts for telnet, ssh, http, https, ftp, smtp, and irc.
 This can be easily extended.

 Incoming and outgoing connection summaries